Baroshem/nuxt-commerce/README.md

 In case of funcionality that does not have a Nuxt module yet, instead of `installModule` function, you would need to write a custom plugin youself.

-## E-Commerce Backend
+## E-Commerce Platform

-By default, Nuxt Commerce works with Shopify as the E-Commerce Backend but you can different backends as well like Medusa, BigCommerce, Magento, or WooCommerce.
+By default, Nuxt Commerce works with Shopify as the E-Commerce Platform but you can use different platforms as well such as Medusa.
 To do so, you would need to create a custom integration by following thse steps:

 1. Create a new folder in `modules` directory
 2. In this folder, create a new `index.ts` file where the e-commerce backend code will be.